What Is Dwarfism?

 In addition to genetic skeletal dysplasia, short stature has other causes, including disorders of the pituitary, which influence growth and metabolism; kidney disease; and problems that affect the body's ability to absorb nutrients.

-Some forms of dwarfism are evident at birth or during infancy and can be diagnosed through X-rays and a physical exam.
+Some forms of dwarfism are evident in utero, at birth, or during infancy and can be diagnosed through X-rays and a physical exam.
 A diagnosis of achondroplasia, diastrophic dysplasia, or spondyloepiphyseal dysplasia can be confirmed through genetic testing.
 In some cases, prenatal testing is done if there is concern for specific conditions.

 Sometimes dwarfism doesn't become evident until later in a child's life, when dwarfism signs lead parents to seek a diagnosis.
 Here are signs and symptoms to look for in children that indicate a potential for dwarfism:

-- lower back pain or numbness in the legs
+- Lower back pain numbness in the legs

 Early diagnosis and treatment can help prevent or lessen some of the problems associated with dwarfism.
 People with dwarfism related to growth hormone deficiency can be treated with growth hormone.